martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Unique Session Identity Solution {#sess-id}

-An attack on DTLS-SRTP is possible because the identity of peers involved is not established prior to establishing the call.
-Endpoints use certificate fingerprints as a proxy for authentication, but as long as fingerprints are used in multiple calls, they are vulnerable to attack.

 The solution to this problem is to assign a new identifier to communicating peers.
 Each endpoint assigns their peer a unique identifier during call signaling.
 The peer echoes that identifier in the TLS handshake, binding that identity into the session.
 Including this new identity in the TLS handshake means that it will be covered by the TLS Finished message, which is necessary to authenticate it (see {{SIGMA}}).

-Validating that peers use the correct identifier then means that the session is established between the correct two endpoints.
+Successful validation that the identifier matches the expected value means that the connection corresponds to the signaled session and is therefore established between the correct two endpoints.

 This solution relies on the unique identifier given to DTLS sessions using the SDP `tls-id` attribute {{!DTLS-SDP=I-D.ietf-mmusic-dtls-sdp}}.
 This field is